 Checking Files Out

-You are permitted to check files out of the clinic but keep in mind the minimum number of hours that you are required to work in the clinic offices.
+You are permitted to check files out of the Clinic. ( Keep in mind the minimum number of hours that you are required to work in the Clinic offices.)
 When you check a file out, please note which files you are taking and the date you are removing the files.
 The sign-out sheet is located in Room 004, in one of the trays.

-Generally, you are not permitted to keep a file out of the clinic office for longer than a week without the permission of one of the clinic directors.
+Generally, you are not permitted to keep a file out of the Clinic office for longer than a week without the permission of one of the Clinic directors.
 When you return a file cross it off the list of checked out files.
 Because we periodically receive inquiries about files it is best that the paper files be available.
 Thus, it is preferable if you copy relevant portions of the files rather than removing the entire file folder from the clinic.
-The same rules of confidentiality are applicable while you have the file checked out, so files must be secured at all times.
+The same strict rules of confidentiality are applicable while you have the file checked out.